A comparison between copula-based, mixed model, and estimating equation methods for regression of bivariate correlated data: Results

-Interestingly, for the logarithmic link function, while the estimates of the means cannot be easily extracted from the conditional model as $\E(Y_t)\neq\E(Y_t|b)$, the model can be respecified so that we can extract one of the parameters without a difference between the conditional and unconditional model estimates.
+Interestingly, for the logarithmic link function, while the estimates of the intercept cannot be easily extracted from the conditional model as $\E(Y_t)\neq\E(Y_t|b)$, the model can be respecified so that we can extract one of the parameters without a difference between the conditional and unconditional (marginal) model estimates.
 Consider the model:

-For time 1, the first parameter, $\beta_1$, is conditional on $b_i$ as before, which will provide a different estimate than the unconditional $\E(Y_1)$.
-However, in this case, the value of $\beta_t$ can be written independently of $b$ as $b_i$ cancels between terms.
+In Appendix \ref{sec:appendix_MLE} we show that the MLEs for $\beta_t$ for both marginal and conditional models are:

-The resulting calculation of the term $\beta_t$ is not dependent on the value of $b_i$, allowing the conditional and unconditional (marginal) values of the parameter to be equivalent.
+So then the conditional and marginal estimates for $\beta_t$ using the log link are equivalent, due to the cancellation of $\sum b_i$ terms.
 As confirmation, we have rerun all the models in previous sections with the model respecified as Equation \eqref{eq:1}.
-We find that the results for the first parameter $\beta_1$ are consistent with the results presented for the GLMM in previous sections (biased and underestimating SE), while the time parameter $\beta_t$ is unbiased with accurate SE.
-In the following section, we show these results.
+We find that the results for the first parameter $\beta_1$ are consistent with the results presented for the GLMM in previous sections (biased and incorrectly estimating SE), while the time parameter $\beta_t$ is unbiased (though still presents similar inconsistencies in standard error estimates as for other parameters from GLMM fits).

 This specific simplification for the estimation of the time parameter, $\beta_t$ in this model, is the only parameter we have shown to be unbiased for non-normal data with logarithmic link and is only valid for a longitudinal factor such as the effect of time in this model.
-For example, if we were to specify a covariate that is constant over time, such as sex or age at the start of the study, the factor would not be able to be extracted independently of $b_i$ and will not provide unbiased estimates.
+For example, the covariates that are constant over time, such as age at the start of the study or sex (e.g. $x_1$ and $x_2$), the factor would not be able to be extracted independently of $b_i$ and will not provide unbiased estimates.
 We are not aware of other forms of parameter formulation that may be defined without bias presenting.

-More generally, only a covariate that is specified such that its value is independent of $b_i$ when using a given non-identity link function can be extracted without bias from the GLMM.
+More generally, only a covariate that is specified such that its value is independent of $b_i$ when using a given non-identity link function can be extracted without bias from the GLMM for a marginal parameter value.
 This form will differ depending on the link function.